SnakeSolid/java-dbunit-generator/README.md

 # If defined this name prefix can be used to ignore queries.
 skipTablePrefix: "-"

-# Table name case change policy: UPPER or LOWER.
-# If defined table name will be changed to corresponding case.
-tableNameCase: UPPER

 # Map connection name to driver setting.
 Several connections can
 # use similar settings with different parameters.
 drivers: